Mette-Marit, Crown Princess of Norway: Personal and family life

-In the late 1990s, Mette-Marit attended the Quart Festival, Norway's largest music festival, in her hometown of Kristiansand.
+In the 1990s, Mette-Marit attended the Quart Festival, Norway's largest music festival, in her hometown of Kristiansand.
 She met Crown Prince Haakon at a garden party during the Quart Festival season.
-Years later, after becoming a single mother she met the prince again at another party related to the festival.
+Years later, after becoming a mother, she met the prince again at another party related to the festival.
+Haakon and Mette-Marit announced their engagement in December 2000.
+Prior to their wedding, Haakon and Mette-Marit resided together in Oslo.